cmsamaaa/govtech-tap-2023/README.md

 Upon pushing into the "main" branch, the CI workflow will be automatically triggered, beginning with checking out the repository so that the workflow can access it.
-The CI attempt to install all necessary dependencies, compile the Typescript into JavaScript (build), and run the unit testings (test).
+The CI attempt to install all necessary dependencies, compile the TypeScript into JavaScript (build), and run the unit testings (test).
+When the build and tests are completed, it will export both the compiled app and code coverage report as artifacts produced by the workflow, which can be downloaded from the "Summary" of each completed workflow process.

 When the CI workflow passes, the codes will be deployed to Heroku automatically.